 The NACC team

 The mandate of NACC is to encourage the development of performing arts from all cultural traditions and provide a venue in the Northwest Territories (NWT) for community and professional performances.

 We accomplish this by:

-· Managing and operating this theatre to provide a venue for performances and for developmental workshops;
+- Managing and operating this theatre to provide a venue for performances and developmental workshops;

-For over 30 years, NACC has provided a venue and support for hundreds of northern, national and international performing artists.
-As well, many guest performers have given workshops or performances to NWT schools and/or community members.
+For over 39 years, NACC has provided a venue and support for hundreds of northern, national, and international performing artists.
+Many guest performers have also given workshops or performances to NWT schools and/or community members.

 NACC is proud to host the artists that grace our stage and to provide a venue where northern residents can enjoy the performing arts.

 - Contribution and support of the community, performers, and the staff at NACC